Moosa-24/MOOAKO310_fto2401_GroupA_MoosaAkoodie_DJS11/podcast-app/README.md

 ### UI/UX Enhancements
    43. The project has a good appearance and Desktop layout when opened in a web browser - done
-   44. The project is easy to navigate and interact with through a web browser - done
-   45. ### The project displays well on different devices and all screen sizes, ensuring usability on tablets - NOT DONE
+   44. The project is easy to navigate and interact with through a web browser - done 45.The project displays well on different devices and all screen sizes, ensuring usability on tablets - done
    46. ### The project has extra features that make for a good user-experience - (loading screen done, idk what else)
    47. User is presented with a sliding carousel of possible shows they might be interested in on the landing page - done